-12) Under the "Articles" tab, access the story titled "Bangladesh Fights for Survival Against Climate Change."
+- In the lesson plan resources section, access the story titled "Bangladesh Fights for Survival Against Climate Change."

-Return to the main project page for "South Asia's Troubled Waters" and access "Fleeing Catastrophe, Stuck in the Slums of Bangladesh" under the "Videos" tab.* This story is connected to "Bangladesh Fights for Survival Against Climate Change" because many Bangladeshis have been displaced from their homes and villages as a result of rising waters.
-This video is about a young couple that fled to Dhaka's slums to escape the rising waters, but they, like so many others, face terrible conditions and the lack of opportunities in the city *Note: this video is NOT through Youtube
+- Access "Fleeing Catastrophe, Stuck in the Slums of Bangladesh" in the lesson plan resources.
+This story is connected to "Bangladesh Fights for Survival Against Climate Change" because many Bangladeshis have been displaced from their homes and villages as a result of rising waters.
+This video is about a young couple that fled to Dhaka's slums to escape the rising waters, but they, like so many others, face terrible conditions and the lack of opportunities in the city.

 Part 3: Desertification in China

 - Access the project titled "Desertification in China" and have your students read the introduction, or read it to them aloud.

 - Access the story titled "Desertification: On the Trail of Abandoned Cities" in the lesson resources (you may wish to help students locate, approximately, where in China journalist, Sean Gallagher, was reporting using a classroom map).
 Have your students read this article and answer the following questions: